-Not far from the new INTRUST Bank Arena, the City of Wichita continues its work to develop the downtown area known as Old Town.
+Not far from the INTRUST Bank Arena, the City of Wichita continues its work to develop the downtown area known as Old Town.
 This urban entertainment district has more than 100 shops, nightclubs, movie theaters, art galleries, and businesses.
-With continued growth of entertainment activity in downtown Wichita, Old Town will continue to be a hot spot for eating lunch, shopping, and nightlife.
+With continued growth of entertainment activity in downtown Wichita, Old Town has become a hot spot for dining, shopping, and nightlife as well as a place to live and stay.